Italian Chopped Salad

 Description

-This Italian chopped salad recipe is loaded with bold flavors, crunchy textures, and a velvety smooth homemade vinaigrette.
-It’s our house salad!
+This easy Italian chopped salad is packed with fresh veggies, savory salami, creamy mozz, and a homemade vinaigrette.
+It’s the perfect side.

 Ingredients